Self-correction is Not An Innate Capability in Language Models: Conclusion and Future Works

 \section{Conclusion and Future Works}

-In this paper, we reveal that moral self-correction is not an innate capability in LLMs by conduct two analysis: (1) a mechanistic analysis to investigate how different components in self-correction, such as CoT and external feedback, interact to enable moral self-correction; (2) a behavioral analysis to examine whether LLMs can differentiate desired outputs from undesired ones.
-Our mechanistic analysis demonstrates the positive performance gains achieved through the individual use of external feedback and CoT, but showcases two core bottlenecks: LLMs can not effectively leverage helpful feedback and there exists conflicts between feedback and CoT.
-The behavioral analysis show that LLMs cannot differentiate their own outputs, demonstrating that they are not aware of the quality of their own outputs at all.
-Our analysis spans two key dimensions commonly used to understand moral self-correction in LLMs~\cite{millière2024languagemodelsmodelslanguage}, mechanistic analysis and behavioral analysis, providing strong evidence for our argument.
+\textbf{Conclusion.} In this paper, we conduct behavioral and mechanistic analysis to reveal the underlying mechanism of moral self-correction.
+The behavioral analysis shows that LLMs are not morally sensitive though they can make moral decisions.
+Our mechanistic analysis shows that LLMs cannot effectively leverage helpful feedback and there exists conflicts between feedback and CoT.
+Our analysis demonstrates that self-correction is not an innate capability acquired during pretraining.

-There are several directions that can be explored: (1) How to enhance moral self-correction through fine-tuning?
+\textbf{Future Works.} There are three significant directions can be explored: (1) How to teach moral self-correction leverage external feedback?
 Existing methods only explore intrinsic self-correction but how to effectively leverage external feedback would be more interesting.
-(2) What is the source of the conflict between internal knowledge and external feedback?
-We believe external feedback might be out-of-distribution to LLMs, and LLMs can not comprehend the intent underlying external feedback.
+(2) What are the sources of shallow heuristics in pre-training corpora that enable self-correction?
+Digging up the textual patterns that facilitate self-correction can serve as valuable signals for designing effective self-correction instructions.
+(3) How can we incorporate moral reasoning into moral self-correction?
+External feedback functions as a diagnostic signal for the generator LLMs, specifying how their previous responses violate relevant moral principles.
+In this respect, moral self-correction can be considered as the application of moral reasoning.